don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 With years of experience, we provide professional notary services at homes, offices, and hospitals, ensuring a trustworthy and convenient experience for our clients.

-ProActive specialty in notarizing loan documents, divorce documents, business agreements, identification verification, I-9 authorization forms, adoption forms, apostille authentications, and advanced healthcare directives and more.
-We have experience in various types of commercial and residential mortgage packages including purchase loans, refinances, HELOC and hard money agreements.
+Our expertise includes notarizing a wide range of documents such as loan documents, divorce documents, business agreements, I-9 forms, adoption forms, and advanced healthcare directives.
+We also specialize in apostille authentications and identification verification.
+With extensive experience in both commercial and residential mortgage packages, including purchase loans, refinances, HELOC, and hard money agreements, we ensure your paperwork is handled professionally.

-Please note that we travel to you, we do not have a store front office, only home office, as we are an entirely mobile service.
+Please note that we are a fully mobile service and do not have a storefront office.
+We do offer appointments at our home office located at 4414 Plum Forest Road, Houston, Texas.
 You choose the location and time that works best for your situation.

 Leave a voicemail message with the services you require and we will be in touch with your shortly.